Hybrid integration of silicon photonic devices on lithium niobate for optomechanical wavelength conversion

-State-of-the-art quantum optomechanical experiments primarily use silicon due to its high refractive index and photoelasticity, which enable large optomechanical coupling rates, as well as its small optical absorption.
+On the one hand, state-of-the-art quantum optomechanical experiments primarily use silicon due to its high refractive index and photoelasticity, which enable large optomechanical coupling rates, as well as its small optical absorption.
 On the other hand, some of the most promising candidates for facilitating efficient coherent interactions between microwaves and mechanics are highly piezoelectric materials like \ce{LiNbO3} and \ce{AlN}~\cite{Shao2019,Jiang2020,Mirhosseini2020}.
 Therefore, combining silicon photonics with these piezoelectric materials into a single hybrid electro-optomechanical device naturally emerges as an attractive approach to establish a coherent link between microwave and optical modes~\cite{Safavi-Naeini2019}.
-Single material (or homogeneous) approaches have been investigated~\cite{Jiang2020,Forsch2020}, but so far suffer from a lack of a material that fulfills requirements for both strong piezoelectric and optomechanical coupling.
-Hybrid devices offer better capabilities, however, this often comes at the expense of a more complex nanofabrication procedure.
+Single-material (or homogeneous) approaches have been investigated~\cite{Jiang2020,Forsch2020}, but so far suffer from a lack of a material that fulfills the requirements for both strong piezoelectric and optomechanical coupling.
+To avoid this problem, optomechanical wavelength converters can use a hybrid approach~\cite{Mirhosseini2020} where a device is fabricated from multiple materials.
+However, this often comes at the expense of a more complex nanofabrication procedure.